 \section{Generalization of Layer 2 Learning}

-In this appendix, we discuss how layer 2 is learned without satisfying \autoref{cond:layer-2-unique}.\shaycomment{in the main paper, you need to include the mention to this section, and gives its rough general idea, delegating the details to the appendix. this is an important point that can further beef up the main paper.
-I am almost tempted to say we should include the whole section in the main paper. it is not that long. let's first see how the rest of the paper shapes up, and then decide.}\zhunxuancomment{I think in the main paper we mentioned the solvability without main paper Cond.~2.1.} It is a fact that $\mA^\ast$ being a scale transformation w.r.t. some components causes scaling equivalence to our layer 2 objective functional minimizers just as in layer 1.
-To be more specific, we give a general version of \autoref{thm:layer2} that handles the case without \autoref{cond:layer-2-unique} and describes the scaling equivalence of $G_2$ minimizers.
-See \autoref{thm:layer2-general} for a formal description. \begin{theorem}[objective minimizer space, layer 2, general] Let $G_2$ be $\frac12\E_{\rvx} \left[ \norm{h\left(\rvx\right) + \rvx - \mC\rvy}^2 \right]$ as a functional, where $\mC \in \R^{d\times m}$, $h\in\sC^0_{\geq 0}$.
+In this appendix, we discuss how layer 2 is learned without satisfying \cref{cond:layer-2-unique}.
+We note that the fact that $\mA^\ast$ is a scale transformation w.r.t. some components leads to scaling equivalence to our layer 2 objective functional minimizers just as in layer 1.
+To be more specific, we give a general version of \cref{thm:layer2} that handles the case without \cref{cond:layer-2-unique} and describes the scaling equivalence of $G_2$ minimizers.
+See \cref{thm:layer2-general} for a formal description. \begin{theorem}[objective minimizer space, layer 2, general] Let $G_2$ be $\frac12\E_{\rvx} \left[ \norm{h\left(\rvx\right) + \rvx - \mC\rvy}^2 \right]$ as a functional, where $\mC \in \R^{d\times m}$, $h\in\sC^0_{\geq 0}$.
 Then $G_2\left(\mC, h\right)$ reaches its zero minimum iff $\mC\mB^\ast = \diag(\vk)$ where for each $j\in[d]$, \begin{enumerate}[label=\itshape\alph*\upshape)] \item $\frac{1}{1 + \emA^\ast_{j,j}} \leq \evk_j \leq 1$, if $\mA^\ast$ is a scale transformation w.r.t. the $j$-th component. \item $\evk_j = 1$, if $\mA^\ast$ is not a scale transformation w.r.t. the $j$-th component. \end{enumerate} \end{theorem} As in layer 1, the scaling equivalence in layer 2 can also be obtained by assigning $\mA^\ast$ as a scale transformation w.r.t.~some component and using the properties of the ReLU nonlinearity.
-See \autoref{subsec:layer-2-obj-proof} for a detailed explanation of \autoref{thm:layer2-general}.
+See \cref{subsec:layer-2-obj-proof} for a detailed explanation of \cref{thm:layer2-general}.
 To obtain the scale factors $\vk$ and correct a scale-equivalent $G_2$ minimizer $\mC$ to the ground-truth, we observe linear models parameterized by the scale factors, where for each $j\in[d]$, $\left[\mC\rvy\right]_j = \evk_j\ervx_j$ given that $\ervx_j < 0$.
-See \autoref{thm:scale-factor-layer2-general} and its proof for justifications of the linear models that are used to compute $\vk$. \begin{theorem}[scale factor, layer 2, general] Assume $\mC$ is a minimizer of $G_1$ in the context of \autoref{thm:layer2-general}.
-Then for any $j\in[d]$, the following three propositions are equivalent: \begin{enumerate} \item $\mA^\ast$ is a scale transformation w.r.t. the $j$-th component. \item $\left[\mC\rvy\right]_j / \ervx_j$ is a constant $c^{\rm{n}}_j$ given that $\ervx_j < 0$. \item $\left[\mC\rvy\right]_j / \ervx_j$ is a constant $c^{\rm{p}}_j$ given that $\ervx_j > 0$. \end{enumerate} Besides, if one of the above three propositions is true, then $k_j = c^{\rm{n}}_j$. \end{theorem} \begin{proof} For $j\in[d]$, we first prove \ref{prop:scale} $\implies$ \ref{prop:neg}, \ref{prop:pos}: From $\left(\mA^\ast_{j, :}\right)^\top = \emA^\ast_{j, j}\cdot\ve^{(j)}$ we have
+See \cref{thm:scale-factor-layer2-general} and its proof for justifications of the linear models that are used to compute $\vk$. \begin{theorem}[scale factor, layer 2, general] Assume $\mC$ is a minimizer of $G_1$ in the context of \cref{thm:layer2-general}.
+Then for any $j\in[d]$, the following three propositions are equivalent: \begin{enumerate} \item $\mA^\ast$ is a scale transformation w.r.t. the $j$-th component. \item $\left[\mC\rvy\right]_j / \ervx_j$ is a constant $c^{\rm{n}}_j$ given that $\ervx_j < 0$. \item $\left[\mC\rvy\right]_j / \ervx_j$ is a constant $c^{\rm{p}}_j$ given that $\ervx_j > 0$. \end{enumerate} Additionally, if one of the above three propositions is true, then $k_j = c^{\rm{n}}_j$. \end{theorem} \begin{proof} For $j\in[d]$, we first prove \ref{prop:scale} $\implies$ \ref{prop:neg}, \ref{prop:pos}: From $\left(\mA^\ast_{j, :}\right)^\top = \emA^\ast_{j, j}\cdot\ve^{(j)}$ we have

 Then we prove $\neg$ \ref{prop:scale} $\implies$ $\neg$ \ref{prop:neg}, $\neg$ \ref{prop:pos}: $\neg$ \ref{prop:scale} $\implies$ $\exists$ $j^\prime \in [d]$ and $j^\prime \neq j$ s.t.~ $\emA^\ast_{j,j^\prime} \neq 0$.
 Recall